 It is enough to see an Ottoman woman at the head of a wounded person once to be convinced that she has acted with great humility and self-sacrifice.
 She unsparingly dedicates all her loving feelings, all her soul, to palliate and calm the most violent pains of the wounded, by caring like a mother and instilling patriotic feelings.
 With her soft and sweet voice, she raises the moral strength of the poor soldiers who are badly injured and gives them the strength to endure their pain.
 Even the most gravely injured ones, as a result of the delighting inspirations of the ladies who care for them, surrender themselves to our surgical operation with a high resignation… After the dressing is over, the poor sick soldiers thank their beloved nurses with sweet and contented looks, the ones who make them forget the pain of their wounds with their expressive and sometimes the words which are full of sweet hopes for the country.

 In addition to their compassion for their injured soldiers, Yahub also pointed out that nurses provided diligent and devoted daily treatment to more than 350 injured soldiers at all times.
-During an eight-hour shift at any point around the clock, they provided a comprehensive treatment, dressed the wounds, stemmed bleeding, and even administered anesthesia for operations at peak times.
+During an eight-hour shift at any point around the clock, they provided comprehensive treatment, dressed the wounds, stemmed bleeding, and even administered anesthesia for operations at peak times.

 The integration of women nurses proved its value in war zones.
-By the end of the Balkan Wars and WWI, nurses had become highly esteemed nationally and a symbol of proud female war volunteers exemplified when their image was put on display for the public in Ottoman Red Crescent postcards, plaques, rosettes and medallions honoring their contributions to the war effort.
+By the end of the Balkan Wars and WWI, nurses had become highly esteemed nationally and a symbol of proud female war volunteers was publicly recognized as their image was put displayed on Ottoman Red Crescent postcards, plaques, rosettes, and medallions honoring their contributions to the war effort.

 Laying the foundation for professional nursing in the Republic of Turkey

 By the end of the Balkan Wars and especially after WWI, nursing had become a highly respectable profession for women.
 Working together with men in clinical wards during the war, nurses proved themselves to be valuable workers who could initiate change and make autonomous decisions.
 Their success in caring for the wounded on the battlefield enabled nurses to break through gender barriers and paved the way for their own higher education and that of other women in many vocational fields.
 To lay the foundation for professional nursing, however, both professional standards and schools of nursing education were required.
-In the aftermath of the Balkan wars and continuing through the mid-1920s, both were achieved, laying the foundation for professional nursing in the Republic of Turkey.
+In the aftermath of the Balkan Wars and continuing through the mid-1920s, both were achieved, laying the foundation for professional nursing in the Republic of Turkey.

 Professional standards and roles